Section Navigation

 - Discuss the history of HIV testing in the United States

-- Explain the rationale for routine HIV screening and identify strategies to overcome potential barriers to routine screening
+- Initiate routine HIV screening and identify strategies to overcome potential barriers to routine screening

-- State Centers for Disease Control and Prevention (CDC) HIV screening recommendations
+- Implement Centers for Disease Control and Prevention (CDC) HIV screening recommendations

 - List indications for repeat HIV testing

-- Summarize recommendations for providing HIV test results
+- Establish effective mechanisms for communicating HIV test results

 - Quick ReferenceHIV Screening Recommendations Core Concepts